-5. Covenants Not to Compete.
+A. COVENANTS NOT TO COMPETE.
 Mark Dietrich wrote that the lost-profits approach to determining personal goodwill is equivalent to the method of determining the value of a covenant not to compete.
 Dietrich, p.
 30-5 states: ("Measuring profits attributable to the seller is analogous to determining personal goodwill versus the enterprise (business) 'goodwill' or intangible value."
 According to Dietrich, in determining the value of a covenant not to compete, the valuator must prepare an "alternate valuation" of the business, assuming that the seller leaves the business and competes with it.
 Dietrich, p.
 30-5.
-The difference between the normal business valuation (assuming a continuation of historical profitability) and the alternate valuation is the value of the covenant not to compete.
-Where the seller leaves the business but does not intend to compete (death, retirement, relocation to another market), the "alternate valuation" would be made on the assumption that the seller leaves without competing.
+The difference between the normal business valuation (assuming a continuation of historical profitability) and the alternate valuation is the value of the seller's personal goodwill.
+Where the seller leaves the business but does not intend to compete (death, retirement, relocation to another market), the "alternate valuation" would reflect the loss of future profits attributable to the seller leaving without competing.

-Dietrich makes correlates a covenant not to compete to personal goodwill.
+Dietrich correlates a covenant not to compete to personal goodwill.
 The price paid for a covenant is the purchase price for the seller's personal goodwill.
 Hence, the price of covenants not to compete in comparable sales becomes a way to measure personal goodwill.
 The argument can be extended to claim that the personal goodwill of the seller can be measured by the difference between the price at which a business would sell with a covenant and the price at which it would sell without a covenant.
 In most instances, a business will sell for far less if the seller does not agree s/he will not compete.
 If this proposal were to be adopted across the board, it would greatly diminish the divisible value of businesses in divorce, based just on this mental construct.
 There are problems with this line of reasoning.

 First, the willing buyer-willing seller construct is a legal fiction, and there is no actual sale in a divorce.
 There is therefore no reason to limit the value of the marital estate's interest in the business to what it would sell for without a covenant not to compete.
-(It's the same reason why punitive buy-sell provisions should not be triggered by a divorce).
+(It's the same reason why punitive buy-sell provisions should not be triggered by a divorce.)